Project Period: 2008 - Present

-The Northwest Straits Initiative is educating crabbers to make sure your crab pot is not one of the estimated 12,000 which are lost in Puget Sound every year.
+Currently, there is an estimated 12,000 crab pots that are lost in Puget Sound every year.
 Lost crab pots continue to capture crab with no one to harvest them; resulting in over 180,000 Dungeness crab killed each year.
 That is a lot of wasted crab not making it to the dinner table.

 Lost crab pots can often be prevented by following the Northwest Straits Initiative's checklist: